MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/standard-reports.md

 > [!NOTE]
 >  Before you can run a report, the extract, transform, and load \(ETL\) process must be complete.
 For more information about the ETL process and about how to schedule it to run, see [How to Enable Data Warehouse Jobs Schedules](./manage-dw.md).
 >
->  The Service Manager data warehouse does not create dimensions for classes or relationships in unsealed management packs.
-If you're using an unsealed management pack, you will not see any data from that management pack in your reports.
+>  The Service Manager data warehouse doesn't create dimensions for classes or relationships in unsealed management packs.
+If you're using an unsealed management pack, you won't see any data from that management pack in your reports.
 Because of this, the best practice is to model all classes and relationships in sealed management packs.
 >
 >  For this example, you must have previously created an incident.
 Otherwise, the report will return no data.